-Travel Guide for a Self-guided walking tour of Monte Albán the historic district in Oaxaca - Backpack and Snorkel Oaxaca Purple Travel Guide
+Backpack and Snorkel Travel Guide for Day 2: Self-guided walking tour of Monte Albán the historic district in Oaxaca - Oaxaca Purple Travel Guide

 Monte Alban was one of the earliest cities of Mesoamerica and an important socio-political and economic center of the Zapotec culture for about 1000 years.
 Today, it is the most important historic site in the state of Oaxaca.
 We provide detailed information and the best things to see and we show lots of photos so you know what you can expect.